Daffodil Cichlid

 9 cm

-Geographic Origin and Biotope: Strictly endemic to Lake Tanganyika, Africa.
+Geographical Origin and Habitat: Strictly endemic to Lake Tanganyika, Africa.
 The true "Daffodil" is geographically isolated to the far southern tip of the lake (Cameron Bay and the Zambian coastline near the rocky islet of Kasakalawe).
 It is an obligate, die-hard inhabitant of both pure rocky shorelines and transition zones, diving from shallow sunlit waters down to 30 meters (100 feet).
 It anchors its entire existence within extremely tight rock crevices and the silt-covered rubble just beneath them, actively avoiding open, choppy waters.

 Taxonomy and Morphology: A titan of the aquarium hobby, famously and incorrectly sold for decades under the misnomer "Princess of Burundi" (which is actually a distinct, albeit closely related, species, N. brichardi).
 Scientifically named Neolamprologus pulcher (the "Beautiful Lamprologine") and commonly dubbed the "Daffodil Cichlid".
 It boasts an exquisitely sleek, torpedo-like body frame crowned by its signature, breathtaking "Lyretail"—where the dorsal, anal, and caudal (tail) fins extend into ridiculously long, flowing, thread-like ribbons.
 Fully grown males reach 8-10 cm (3.5 - 4 inches).